Cuentos y Cantos al Monte

 and of an honoring of land and people

-Over the course of a three day backpacking program , a cohort of nine participants will join Song Dog Relations in the Pecos Wilderness where they will explore diverse ecosystems and cultural histories.
+Over the course of a three-day backpacking field seminar, a cohort of nine participants will join Song Dog Relations in the Pecos Wilderness where they will explore diverse ecosystems and cultural histories.
 This outing will be an opportunity to strengthen one's relationship to place and foster a sense of belonging through traditional cultural practices.
 Storytelling, poetry, movement and song will be offered to one another and the land as an act of reciprocity.
 Cuentos y Cantos al Monte will look towards the work of Levi Romero as a compass, orienting participants towards ways in which our mountains may ground, nourish and inspire us towards a life of remembrance and connection.

 What to Expect